419tom/kyc-funnel-analysis/README.md

 - dashboarding in Tableau or Power BI
 - predictive modeling for KYC approval
-- text classification of onboarding complaints
+- further text classification of onboarding complaints
 - cohort analysis of activation behavior
 - A/B test simulation for onboarding UX changes